neurolabusc/surf-ice/README.md

 ##### Recent Versions

+5-May-2017
+ - Conversion of images from voxels to mesh now allows the user to specify a minimum cluster size.

 7-February-2017
  - Ability to individually adjust translucency of overlays (rather than having one value for all).
  - Looks better on Linux high-DPI screens.